Table of Contents

 So many people think about still life as an inherently boring subject, when really, it’s usually that way because students weren’t given any opportunity to participate in selecting the objects and setting it up.

 Hate your art teacher’s stupid still life?
-Take matters into your own hands and pick your own objects and set up a still life that you are actually enthusiastic about to paint.
+Take matters into your own hands and pick your own objects and set up your own still life that you are actually enthusiastic about to paint.

 For most art students, there’s an immediate assumption that if they are told they will be painting a still life, the still life will definitely be boring.
 Still life is only boring if you let it be boring.